Goal: $594 Million

 Bard College, having achieved more than three decades of balanced operating budgets, is a financially stable and economically sound institution.
 But tuition, fees, and room and board provide only about 66 percent of the operating budget each year.

-The Annual Fund—unrestricted gifts that support the day-to-day advancement of the College's mission—helps bridge the revenue gap.
+The Bard College Fund—unrestricted gifts that support the day-to-day advancement of the College's mission—helps bridge the revenue gap.
 These funds provide such essentials as library resources, computers, and financial aid.
-An enhanced Annual Fund helps Bard remain competitive in terms of student and faculty recruitment.
+An enhanced Bard College Fund helps Bard remain competitive in terms of student and faculty recruitment.
 Unrestricted funds allow Bard's academic programs to make timely enhancements for students and faculty when the opportunity presents itself.
-The Annual Fund also helps the College maintain its physical plant.
-Over the course of the 150th Anniversary Campaign, contributions raised for current operations through the Annual Fund will continue to be an urgent priority.
+The Bard College Fund also helps the College maintain its physical plant.
+Over the course of the 150th Anniversary Campaign, contributions raised for current operations through the Bard College Fund will continue to be an urgent priority.

 A Vision for the Future

 Education requires a community of scholars and learners engaged collectively in real space and time.
 Bard College, precisely because it is small in size, committed to the individual student, and eager to innovate, can serve this interest.
 Bard: